pranetkhetan/agbotprojectinsight/README.md

 # agbotprojectinsight
 Arduino and Python code for AgBot Project at Plaksha YTS 2023 (Team: Project Insight)

-Nk/SM8OkKVKAgfnEc5nFGE+3GMsOVXKIc4r8WUSs9SY= <br>
+gpLCh6qVflSe88AQjuK7T/QUb8udwVuuLPOPNMjplLg= <br>
-This is the password for the Raspberry PI
+This is the (encrypted) password for the Raspberry PI (we love popular advertisements)